-“We at Nourish know that the plant-based food industry is young, growing quickly and ripe for disruption,” says crop metabolic engineer Dr James Petrie, CEO and co-founder of Nourish Ingredients.
-“While so many companies have focused on the creation of these alternative proteins, no one has put the effort that we have into tinkering with the fats.
+“The plant-based food industry is growing quickly and ripe for disruption,” says Dr James Petrie, Nourish Ingredients CEO.
+“Many companies have focused on the creation of these alternative proteins.
+But no one has put the effort that we have into tinkering with the fats.

-“Right now, people eating these alternative protein products are getting just that – an alternative experience where the difference between animal fats and traditionally-used animal-free fats is easily discernible.
-Our technology gives food-makers the ability to offer more sustainable alternative protein products without having to sacrifice on taste, which is ultimately very appealing to the end consumer.”
+“Right now, people eating these alternative protein products are getting just that.
+An alternative experience where the difference between animal fats and traditionally used animal-free fats is easily discernible.
+Our technology gives food-makers the ability to offer more sustainable alternative protein products.
+And all without having to sacrifice on taste, which is ultimately very appealing to the end consumer.”

 Nourish Ingredients has developed a fermentation process that mimics the molecular structure of animal fats without having to use animal products or traditional materials like coconut or palm oils.
-This unique process allows them to tailor flavour profiles and mouth-feel properties to acutely mirror any number of animal proteins, including seafood, pork, beef and chicken.
-The end product results in a highly customisable food that tastes better than existing alternative proteins – and isn’t reliant upon unsustainable processes.
+Specifically, this process allows them to tailor flavour profiles and mouth-feel properties to acutely mirror any number of animal proteins, including seafood, pork, beef and chicken.
+The end product results in a highly customisable food that tastes better than existing alternative proteins.
+And it isn’t reliant upon unsustainable processes.

 “As active investors in the alternative protein space, we realise that animal-free fats that replicate the taste of traditional meat, poultry and seafood are the next breakthrough in the industry,” says Phil Morle, partner at Main Sequence Ventures, which manages the CSIRO Innovation Fund.
-“Nourish has discovered how to do just that in a way that’s sustainable and tasty, and we couldn’t be happier to join them at this early stage.”
+“Nourish has discovered how to do just that in a way that’s sustainable and tasty.
+We couldn’t be happier to join them at this early stage.”

-Nourish is led by co-founders Dr Petrie and Dr Ben Leita, who met in 2013 while working as scientists at the CSIRO.
-Dr Petrie formerly specialised in new crop development and spearheaded the creation of omega-3 canola, the world’s first plant-based and sustainable source of omega-3.
-Dr Leita is an experienced manager and chemical engineer whose past work includes the creation of a bio-based bottle for PepsiCo.
-During their time at CSIRO, both Petrie and Leita recognised the market need for sustainable non-animal fats in the booming plant-based industry, and realised they could solve it by applying their wealth of deep scientific and technological knowledge to launch Nourish Ingredients.
+The start-up is led by Dr Petrie and Dr Ben Leita.
+The two met in 2013 while working at the CSIRO.
+Dr Petrie formerly spearheaded the creation of omega-3 canola, the world’s first plant-based and sustainable source of omega-3.
+Dr Leita is an experienced chemical engineer whose past work includes the creation of a bio-based bottle for PepsiCo.
+During their time at CSIRO, Petrie and Leita recognised the market need for sustainable fats in the booming plant-based industry.
+They realised they could solve it by applying their wealth of deep scientific and technological knowledge to launch Nourish Ingredients.

 You can find out more about Nourish Ingredients at nourishing.io